zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He says, “Maybe I need to work on” – or to practice , to get better – “on my math skills.
 In the meantime, I’m handy with a mop.”
 “To  be handy” (handy) means to be able to do something well, especially some physi cal task.
 A “mop” (mop) is something you use to wash the floor.
 It has a long stick, and on the end of the stick there is either a sponge or a group of thick ropes that are used to clean the floor with water and some kind of soap.
 Hank is mak ing a little joke here.
 He’s saying that because he isn’t very good at math, may be he can do something else at that store.
 Maybe he can clean the floors.

 Evelyn says, “Good to hear,” meaning that’s good to  know, that information is good for me to know.
 Then she says, “There’s a clea nup on aisle three that’s got your name all over it.”
-A “cleanup” (cleanup) – one  word – is a noun referring to something that needs to be cleaned up, that needs t o be picked up, usually because someone dropped it.
+A “cleanup” (cleanup) – one  word – is a noun referring to something that needs to be cleaned up, that needs to be picked up, usually because someone dropped it.
 If you go into a grocer y store, a place that sells food, sometimes people drop the containers of food on the floor and someone has to clean that up.
 That’s a “cleanup.”

 An “aisle” (aisle) in this case refers to the area between the rows of food in a grocery store.
 Most grocery stores put cans and pac kages of food that don’t need to be in a refrigerator or freezer on shelves, and these shelves are placed in the store.
 In between the shelves is what is called an “aisle.”
 That’s where you can walk up and down in order to see the food on the sh elves.
 Evelyn says that there’s a “cleanup in aisle three,” meaning the thi rd aisle in the grocery store.